HyperGamesStudio/EgoXproject/README.md

 ### Sub module
 Clone this repo as a submodule inside your /Packages folder in the Unity Project

+## Usage
+* Install package, and select Window > EgoXproject > MacOS/iOS/tvOS Xcode Editor
+* Create a profile and save it in your project
+* Modify your settings
+* Build xcode project like normal

 ## Targeted Unity Versions
 This code was last tested and released using:
 * Unity 2019.4